If you’ve bee following this site for a while, you probably already know the difference between a “loose” and “tight” comic script.

 So let me jump into writing a more complete panel description.

 Bob the android runs down the hall screaming.
 The servos in his limbs no longer work properly forcing his legs and arms stiff.
-His eyes spit sparks and his polymer teeth are clenched together.
-Unable to see where he’s going, Bob is running against the wall, really, sliding as much as running.
-Blood from the four people he killed a few minutes ago is splattered all over his pants.
+His eyes spit sparks and his polymer teeth clench together.
+Unable to see where he’s going, Bob runs against the wall, really, sliding as much as running.
+Blood splatters from the four people he killed a few minutes ago saturate his pants.

 Big black arrows painted on the wall point in the opposite direction in the way Bob’s headed.